jrheard/blog/_drafts/boolean-short-circuiting.md

 Python is going to look at these yellow boxes and evaluate them, one at a time, until it finds one that's truthy.

 Python starts by looking at the `num == 5`—and that evaluates to `False`, which is not truthy.
-I'll mark that box as red to indicate that Python has evaluated it and determined that it's not truthy.
+I'll mark that box as red to indicate that Python has evaluated it and determined that it's falsey.

 <div class="boolean-diagram">
 <div class="expression falsey">num == 5</div>